 I like to cover these spots up with gigantic ball ornaments first.
 I have 9 or 10 really big red and gold ones, and I tie them on with wide gold ribbon.
 (Ribbon that I saved from gifts, by the way!
 Totally free to me.
 And pretty, too!)

 After I get those up in the barest spots, we start putting up

 all most of the ornaments that aren’t balls.
 I haven’t got a ton of pictures of these for this post, but we have quite the collection of non-ball-shaped ornaments.
 We have a set of gold snowflakes, lots of horns, gold treble clefs and eighth notes (remember my musical theme), stars, red jewels, gold icicles, and various others.

 Here is the tree about halfway through this process:

 I usually start with the biggest ones first (like the gold stars with the red beads) to continue hiding any bare spots.
-After that we go with the ones that we have a lot of (like the snowflakes, icicles and jewels) because it’s easier to make sure they are spread out somewhat evenly that way.
+After getting those up, we go with the ones that we have a lot of (like the snowflakes, icicles, and jewels) because it’s easier to make sure they are spread out somewhat evenly that way.

 However, you don’t want your tree to look like you have everything perfectly set.
 It does need to look random, even while not having two identical ornaments next to each other.
 Just eyeball it and you’ll do fine.

 The girls’ favorite ornaments are the horns.
-They just can’t wait until it’s time for them to go up every year–somewhere between the snowflakes and the icicles.
+They just can’t wait until it’s time for them to go up every year—somewhere between the snowflakes and the icicles.
 I would recommend not hanging them on the lights as you see here, though.
-I’m guessing Miss Sophia did that.
+I’m guessing my youngest (5 years old at the time of this tutorial) did that.